Picture of Dr. Shezad Malik

 Attorney Explains Bard and Cook IVC Filter Injuries

-We are evaluating and accepting Cook Celect and Bard Recovery and G2 IVC Filter injury cases nationwide.
+We are investigating and accepting Cook Celect, Cook Gunther and Bard Recovery and G2 IVC Filter personal injury and wrongful cases nationwide.
+In this article I am going to be explaining about Bard and Cook IVC Filter Injuries.

-There are serious and fatal complications of the widely used Cook or Bard inferior vena cava (IVC) filters.
+There are serious and fatal complications with the widely used Cook and Bard inferior vena cava (IVC) filters.

 FDA Warning to Remove Filters